-Nokia Oyj (NOK), the smartphone maker trying to revive sales with new devices unveiled last week, said an ethics officer will conduct a review into why the company published misleading marketing materials for the products.
+Nokia Oyj (NOK:US), the smartphone maker trying to revive sales with new devices unveiled last week, said an ethics officer will conduct a review into why the company published misleading marketing materials for the products.

 The ethics and compliance officer is working on an independent report “to understand what happened,” Susan Sheehan, a Nokia (NOK1V) spokeswoman, said today in an interview.
 Nokia said last week it was sorry for not making clear that a promotional video and still photos within that clip weren’t captured with its new Lumia 920 smartphone.

 The gaffe draws attention to Nokia’s marketing tactics at a time when the unprofitable company is seeking to revive its business by challenging Apple Inc. (AAPL:US)’s iPhone and handsets running on Google Inc. (GOOG:US)’s Android software.
 Nokia, based in Espoo, Finland, is touting its camera technology and the Lumia’s operating system from Microsoft Corp.
 (MSFT:US) as reasons for consumers to switch to its devices.

 “It doesn’t look great,” said Richard Windsor, a global technology specialist at Nomura International Plc in Dubai.
 The “marketing mishap” may dent sentiment toward Nokia shares, yet Lumia sales will probably be unaffected, he said.